 Addiction to sweets is one of the most insidious temptations.
 Only a few lucky people can pass the show-window of the candy store with a highly raised chin and refuse one or two candies for tea.
-However, not all the sweet addictions take the exquisite form of beautiful cupcake or gourmet chocolate bar: it often turns into a sugar binge without limits and analysis.
+However, not all the sweet addictions take the exquisite form of the beautiful cupcake or gourmet chocolate bar: it often turns into a sugar binge without limits and analysis.

 Meanwhile, the history of the sugar industry is only about two hundred years old.
 Today on the market there are many kinds of sugars, that are different from each other not only by “bloodline” but also by appearance.
 White refined sugar, which has the greatest distribution in the food industry as well as in home cooking quite often (and, apparently, not without a reason) is being “demonized”.

-These include not only the pastries and baking goods, but also sodas, juices, sauces, yogurts and dairy products, meat products and by-products, and all kinds of semi-finished products.
-In addition to the psychological work on oneself and ability to properly control your stress and rest, you can successfully fight your sweets cravings will the help of the following tips:
+These include not only the pastries and baking goods, but also sodas, juices, sauces, yogurts, and dairy products, meat products, and all kinds of semi-finished products.
+In addition to the psychological work on oneself and the ability to properly control your stress and rest, you can successfully fight your sweets cravings will the help of the following tips.

-- Add more protein sources to your diet – it’s satiating power and the slow digestion will help to control your hunger and decrease the desire to grab something sweet between the meals.
+Add more protein sources to your diet – it’s satiating power and the slow digestion will help to control your hunger and decrease the desire to grab something sweet between the meals.

-- Visit an endocrinologist and a gynecologist – compulsive cravings for sweets may be one of the symptoms of thyroid dysfunction or infection candidiasis.
+Visit an endocrinologist and a gynecologist – compulsive cravings for sweets may be one of the symptoms of thyroid dysfunction or infection candidiasis.

-- Consult your doctor about you vitamin B intake – vitamin B helps the nervous system qualitatively resist the daily stress of the city life.
+Consult your doctor about your vitamin B intake – vitamin B helps the nervous system qualitatively resist the daily stress of the city life.
 Mainly the stress often triggers cravings for sweets, because it helps the inadequate production of cortisol hormone, which is responsible for fat reserves, and cravings for unhealthy foods.

-- Sugar substitutes will not help with the sweets addiction – studies have shown that they are opposite and increase the desire to reach out for a sweet delight.
+Sugar substitutes will not help with the sweets addiction – studies have shown that they are opposite and increase the desire to reach out for a sweet delight.

-- To avoid the frustration caused by refusing to eat your favorite treats, pamper yourself with a dark chocolate (at least 70% cocoa).
+To avoid the frustration caused by refusing to eat your favorite treats, pamper yourself with dark chocolate (at least 70% cocoa).
 The benefit of this delicacy is recognized by many nutritionists – its rich flavor allows you to feast a little, cocoa protein – will make you feel full even if you eat a small amount, and its antioxidant characteristics will be beneficial to your health.

-To get rid of addiction to sweets.

-- Avoid low-fat products – mostly to improve the flavor they are filled with trivial sugar, and this, as we already know, a vicious circle – the sugar leads to even more sugar.
+To get rid of addiction to sweets – do not buy sweets!
+Avoid low-fat products – mostly to improve the flavor they are filled with trivial sugar, and this, as we already know, a vicious circle – the sugar leads to even more sugar.